-Central funding will be allocated to CCGs, to allow them to disseminate it in the most appropriate way for their practices.
+Central funding will be allocated to clinical commissioning groups (CCGs), to allow them to disseminate it in the most appropriate way for their practices.
 It will also make it easier for CCGs to add their own investments in their providers’ sustainability and transformation.

 NHS England will help ensure best value through the support of a commercial procurement hub.
-Initially established to support the Prime Minister’s GP Access Fund, this national expert resource has reduced the purchase price of a typical installation from approximately £1 per patient per year to £0.61.
+Initially established to support the GP Access Fund schemes, this national expert resource has reduced the purchase price of a typical installation from approximately £1 per patient per year to £0.61.